Soil Biology • Plant Health

 Build Solid Carbon on the Surface

 Fungi feed on complex, lignin-rich materials that bacteria cannot easily digest.
 Wood chips, bark mulch, sugarcane bagasse and crop residues all favour fungal growth.
-In a macadamia orchard, leaving the husks and shell on the ground is one of the cheapest fungal-promotion strategies available.
+In a macadamia orchard, leaving the husks and shells on the ground is one of the cheapest fungal-promotion strategies available.
 The carbon-to-nitrogen ratio of your surface mulch matters: aim for 30:1 or higher to favour fungi.

 Inoculate with High-Quality Fungal Compost

-Brew and Apply Liquid IMO (LIMO)
+Brew and Apply Liquid IMO (LIMO) On Farm

 This is where Korean Natural Farming becomes a serious commercial tool.
-A properly engineered Liquid IMO extract, brewed from solid IMO 3 compost on a substrate of sugarcane bagasse and maize bran, delivers a fungal-dominant biology in a form that fits modern fertigation and foliar spraying.
-The key is what you feed the brew.
-Simple sugars like molasses produce a bacterial bloom.
-Complex foods like fish hydrolysate, humic acid and oat flour drive fungal dominance.
+A properly engineered Liquid IMO extract, brewed on farm from solid IMO 3 compost on a substrate of sugarcane bagasse and maize bran, delivers a fungal-dominant biology in a form that fits modern fertigation and foliar spraying.
+The economics are compelling: once the IMO 3 base is established, a 1,000-litre brew costs almost nothing in inputs and replaces several thousand rands of off-the-shelf microbial product.

 Feed the Fungi with Marine Lipids